vinodkd/guts/src/book/01_size.md

 		Language: A finite set of instructions or operations that can be used to write code.
 	              All code is written in languages.
 		Operation: The smallest unit of independent code execution in a language.
 	              It is the basis of size measurement because of its atomicity.
 	                                                                                     --(1)

-Or in BNF-ish syntax:
+Instruction or Statement might have been a better choice for the "smallest unit of code" because we deal with high level languages mostly these days, but I've chosen **Operation** to keep it generic to all computer languages.

+I'll also introduce a BNF-ish syntax below to describe the grammar/structure of the constructs we're talking about to make it a little more concrete:

 		language  :=  operation+
 		program   :=  operation+ where operation belongs to language operation :=  ....smallest unit of code exec....
 	                                                                                     --(2)

-... which only highlights the fact that while we have a definition for Operation, we're not really close to using it to actually measure things.
-However, __if__ we knew how to size operations, this characterization seems to intuitively say that the size of a program is a summation of the size of the operations contained in it.
+Of course, this only highlights the fact that while we have an english definition for Operation, it's not precise enough yet to use it for actual measurement.
+However, this characterization seems to intuitively say that the size of a program is a summation of the size of the operations contained in it, __if__ we knew how to size operations.
 In hand wavy formulas, this can be expressed as:

 		size(program)      = sum(size(operation)) for all operations in the code
 		assuming